British regulator 1st to OK Moderna's updated COVID booster - NewsBreak

 British regulator 1st to OK Moderna's updated COVID booster

-British drug regulators have become the first in the world to authorize an updated version of Moderna 's coronavirus vaccine that aims to protect against the original virus and the omicron variant.
+LONDON (AP) — British drug regulators have become the first in the world to authorize an updated version of Moderna’s coronavirus vaccine that includes protection against the omicron variant, which the government said would be offered to people aged 50 and over starting in the fall.

 In a statement on Monday, the Medicines and Healthcare Regulatory Agency said it had given the green light to Moderna’s combination “bivalent” vaccine, which will be used as an adult booster shot.